 Since we've been working so closely with Mike we have the opportunity to select specific days of cheese, tasting from a series of different days of production to pick the most flavorful of the bunch to bring to Ann Arbor.

 The wheels we receive are specially aged for us—at least six months more than what you'll find almost anywhere else, hence the "Reserve".
-Currently the wheels we're cutting into are just over two years old, made in September 2012.
+Currently the wheels we're cutting into are just over one year old, made in August 2013.
 They're very complex, greeting you with lush sweet fruity notes, ending with an ultra-long finish.